WangziMax/ship_mmg/README.md

 - etc.

 You can change the simulation condition and the specification of target ship.
 In addition, you can get the simulation result of ship maneuvering by CSV data from web.
 This is a web-based application by using Flask and Python.
-Simulator is inplemented based on Python, Numpy and Scipy.
+Simulator is implemented based on Python, Numpy and Scipy.

 ## Demo
 Update soon...